owenfriend24/white_rabbit/1_prepro.md

 # White Rabbit Pre-Processing of fMRI Data
 ## 1. Source white rabbit profile
 * sets paths to bin, activates 'tempenv' virutal environment (same as temple)
+* can also enter 'wr' as shortcut; will turn terminal purple to show WR is the active profile
 ```
 source $HOME/analysis/wr/wr_profile
+wr
 ```
 * Code is currently in my home/analysis/wr/bin directory and sourcing the profile in home/analysis/wr adds those scripts to Path.
 Can help set up on other machines
 ## 2. Convert source DICOM data to BIDS formatting